9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/product/hipster-budget-fanny-pack-sm-7102:

-Total load time is 1.568 seconds
+Total load time is 4.181 seconds

-NaN% of CSS is unused, 0 total stylesheets
+94% of CSS is unused, 18 total stylesheets

 60% of JS is unused